RolFoot/MortgageCalculator/README.md

 Mortgage Calculator
 ===================

 This is a simple GUI mortgage calculator written in Java using JavaFX.
-It allows users to input various parameters such as the desired loan amount, loan term in years and months, repayment schedule (either Annuity or Linear), and annual interest rate.
+It allows users to input various parameters such as the desired loan amount, downpayment amount, loan term in years, repayment schedule (either Annuity or Linear), and annual interest rate.

 ## Features
 The program provides the following features: